 2 Kings 8:1-9:13, Acts 16:16-40, Psalms 143:1-12, Proverbs 17:26

-dailyaudiobible.com is the website, and its home base, it’s where you find out what’s going on around here.
+dailyaudiobible.com is the website and home base and where you find out what’s going on around here.

-If you want to partner with the Daily Audio Bible, I thank you.
-I don’t have enough words, like, I’ve used all the words of gratitude and humility and thankfulness because they’re all true.
-Thank you for your partnership as we move through the summer time, appreciate it very much.
-We wouldn’t be able to be here if we weren’t here together.
-That’s the beauty of us being here together as a community.
-So, there’s a link on the homepage at dailyaudiobible.com.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
+There’s a link on the homepage.
+I thank you profoundly for your partnership.
+If you’re using the app you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And, as always, if you have a prayer request or encouragement, you can hit the Hotline button in the app, or you can dial 877-942-4253.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.